dmaislin-cribl/cribl-demo/README.md

-This demo environment uses Kubernetes.
+**This demo environment now runs only on Kubernetes**.
 If you still need to run the old docker-compose version, the `docker-legacy` branch will be available until April 1, 2021.
+In your local repo, simply run `git checkout docker-legacy` and you can continue to run the docker-compose version.

+## Running Locally

 To run this locally, we recommend minikube.
 Additionally, this environment uses `skaffold` to orchestrate building the requisite containers and deploying into Kubernetes.

 _**NOTE**_ - due to some problems with different k8s engines, it's recommended that you use version 1.17.2 of skaffold - the directions below reflect that.